pastelorange/neocities-3rd-party-site-referrals/README.md

 ## Methods

-This project was executed using the Python 3 package Beautiful Soup 4, a powerful tool for web crawling.
+This project was executed using the Python 3 package Beautiful Soup 4, a powerful tool for web scraping.
 A script was created to crawl the Neocities' top 10,000 most followed sites.
 The crawling process was efficient, taking approximately 0.8 seconds per pagination, translating to 80 seconds to collect the 10,000 sites.
 Each site was written in a text file.
 No errors were encountered parsing the HTML.